Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Model-to-Model Query for Fine-grained Data Augmentation

 \section{Model-to-Model Query for Fine-grained Data Augmentation}

 In this section, we present our model-to-model query framework for LLM-based textual data augmentation.
 We begin by introducing the notation and two core components (\textit{weak expert} and \textit{strong generalist}).
-We then describe how their outputs are integrated into a unified augmentation pipeline, and conclude by discussing why this design enables safer and more domain-targeted augmentations compared to existing approaches.
+We then describe how their outputs are integrated into a unified augmentation pipeline, and discuss why this design enables safer and more domain-targeted augmentations compared to existing approaches.